 The hiring process as a Correctional Officer is rigorous, but if chosen, you'll join the proud ranks of Peace Officers in the public service.

 Plan to Compete

 Like many law enforcement agencies, BC Corrections job openings are posted frequently and several applicants are hired from each competition to form a class.
-Recruitment for all centres except Okanagan Correctional Center is conducted by the Provincial Recruitment Team.
-You need to apply to our provincial job posting to be considered for positions at nine of our ten centres.
+Recruitment for all centres is conducted by the Provincial Recruitment Team.
+You need to apply to our provincial job posting to be considered for positions at all of our ten centres.
 There's no need to apply separately to each centre.
-If you're interested in working at Okanagan Correctional Center, apply separately to that job posting.

 Before you apply: